 Three principles underpin this vision:

-Facts of life – we know life begins at conception.
+Recognising life – the life a unique human individual begins at conception.

-Right to life – we believe every human life has equal value and the right to life is inalienable.
+Valuing life – every human life has equal value and the right to life is inalienable.

 Affirming life – every human life should be protected in law and no human death should be chosen.

 SPEAK the truth about human development and abortion;

 SERVE women and families in need to help them affirm their own life and that of unborn children.

 See our suggestions for how you can do that on our Action page.

 a network of people from all kinds of backgrounds who care deeply about the value of human life and the importance for human wellbeing of living in a life-affirming society.